 In words by Others:

-Dasha brings up a mixture of rather rare electronic experimentation's and synthesised sounds more akin to the brief movement of underground music the roots of such partially go back to the early 20th century and rise to significant Art Movements to this day.
+Rush sees the genre as a starting place, not a destination.
+And brings up a mixture of rather rare electronic experimentation's more akin to the brief movement of underground music the roots of such partially go back to the early 20th century and rise to significant Art Movements to this day.

-Her recent album for Raster-Noton, Sleepstep, could be a metaphor for her work: "These 16 pieces are transmissions from that state between sleep and wakefulness," said Tony Naylor, a reflection of the in- between zones her music often inhabits.
+Her last album on Raster-Noton, Sleepstep, could be a metaphor for her musical work: "These 16 pieces are transmissions from that state between sleep and wakefulness," said Tony Naylor, a reflection of the in- between zones her music often inhabits.
 Dubby but intense, brutal but tender, foggy yet clear—Sleepstep was a wonderful mass of contradictions.
 Not being one thing or the other is vitally important to Rush, which goes hand-in-hand with her strong independent streak.